-All of the following are considered technical faults and 0.5%will be deducted for each one, and this is applied each time a technical fault occurs but will not result in elimination. but they are not cumulative and will not result in elimination (including for Freestyle tests):
+All of the following are considered technical faults and 0.5%will be deducted for each one, and this is applied each time a technical fault occurs but will not result in elimination. (including for Freestyle tests):

-- b) if the test has already started before the above discrepancies have been noticed, the Judge at C stops the rider and, if needed and where possible, an assistant may enter the arena to remove the item(s).
+- a) a rider entering the space around the arena with whip (where not permitted) or riding in a dressage arena with a whip (when not permitted) or with boots on the horse's legs or with discrepancy in dress (e.g. lack of gloves).
+See rule 5.6(e) for whip penalties at FEI events and Australian and State Championships and 9.1.2(f) for Young Horse. - b) if the test has already started before the above discrepancies have been noticed, the Judge at C stops the rider and, if needed and where possible, an assistant may enter the arena to remove the item(s).
 The rider then continues the test, either starting from the beginning (from the inside of the fence) or from the movement where they were stopped.
-The marks given before they were stopped are not changed - c) a rider entering the arena before the sound of the bell - d) a rider not entering the arena within 45 seconds after the bell - e) a rider not saluting at either the first or last halt - f) a rider not taking reins in one hand at the salute - g) in Freestyle tests, a rider not giving the signal to start music within 45 seconds, entering the arena after more than 30 seconds of music - h) if the Freestyle test is longer or shorter than stipulated on the test sheet 0.5% will be deducted from the total artistic score
+The marks given before they were stopped are not changed - c) a rider entering the arena before the sound of the bell

+- d) a rider not entering the arena within 45 seconds after the bell - e) a rider not saluting at either the first or last halt - f) a rider not taking reins in one hand at the salute - g) in Freestyle tests, a rider not giving the signal to start music within 45 seconds, entering the arena after more than 30 seconds of music - h) if the Freestyle test is longer or shorter than stipulated on the test sheet 0.5% will be deducted from the total artistic score